"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 If you’re happy with how your knife cut when it came out of the box, sharpen it to the same angle it initially had.
 The factory edge is typically 15 or 17 degrees for each bevel on Japanese kitchen knives and around 20 degrees for Western knives.
 Pocket and outdoor knives are usually between 20 and 30 degrees for a single bevel.
 Blades with narrower angles are sharper but won’t retain their edges for as long as wider angle blades.
 For normal wear and tear, sharpening your knives every three to six months will give you the best performance.
 And keep in mind that not all sharpeners are equipped to properly maintain serrated blades.
 For that, you’ll need a ceramic rod that fits into the serrated grooves.
 In most cases, we don’t recommend using these sharpeners for serrated knives, contrary to the product manuals.

-To find the best knife sharpeners, we identified 20 popular models for kitchen and other small knives; compared the cost, build, and features of each; and called in the most promising ten options to test their performance ourselves.
-First, we dulled knives by scraping them against 80-grit sandpaper for two minutes.
-At this point, they could barely manage to make more than a knick on a piece of paper, let alone slice into it.
-We then used the sharpeners per the manufacturer instructions to return sharp edges to the blades.
-Repeating the paper test and slicing ripe tomatoes gave us a good impression of how effective each sharpener was.
-We didn’t saw into the fruit, but rather let the knives rest on the tomato as we slowly applied force to the handle until the blades cut through.
-Six sharpeners impressed us enough to earn recommendations.
+To find the best knife sharpeners, we identify popular models for kitchen and other small knives; compare the cost, build, and features of each; and call in the most promising options to test their performance ourselves.
+First, we dull knives by scraping them against 80-grit sandpaper for 2 minutes.
+At this point, they barely manage to make more than a knick on a piece of paper, let alone slice into it.
+We then use the sharpeners per the manufacturer instructions to return sharp edges to the blades.
+Repeating the paper test and slicing ripe tomatoes gives us a good impression of how effective each sharpener is.
+We don’t saw into the fruit, but rather let the knives rest on the tomato as we slowly apply force to the handle until the blades cut through.
+In our testing, eight sharpeners impressed us enough to earn recommendations.

 The EverSharp is an electric sharpener with a price so far below the going rate of most competitors that our skepticism kicked in.
 But we were pleasantly surprised at its quiet motor and proficiency.
 The machine and its synthetic ceramic abrasives, which Presto calls Sapphirite, did a fine enough job of honing our knife once we had adjusted to its peculiarities.
 Chief among those is the EverSharp’s auto-stall function, which stops the sharpening wheel if you’re applying too much force.
 It’s a smart feature but touchy, and we tripped it more than once before getting the right pressure.
 We also saw sparks several times as we sharpened.
 Our initial concern faded after consulting the manual, which reassured us that this can happen with high-carbon blades.
 Ultimately, the EverSharp wasn’t as easy to use as our top electric pick, but it’s still a great deal if you’re willing to spend slightly longer on the sharpening process.